Nissan Rogue 2008-2013 and Rogue Select 2014-2105 : problems, fuel economy, engine

 Similar vehicles: Toyota RAV4 and Honda CR-V are more reliable, but they are priced higher.
-Check out Subaru Forester or Outback if you want a good AWD system and better visibility.
 The front-wheel drive Mazda CX-7 with the 2.5L non-turbo engine is worth considering if you need more space.
-Nissan Murano is a more upscale V6-powered SUV with more power and excellent driving experience.
+The Nissan Murano is a more upscale V6-powered SUV with more power and an excellent driving experience.

-What to look for when buying a used Nissan Rogue: First, make sure you can live with rear visibility when backing up and changing lanes.
+What to look for when buying a used Nissan Rogue: Check the rear visibility when backing up and changing lanes.
 Test all electrical accessories.
 Does the blower motor work in all speed settings?
 Does the fuel gauge show different readings when the car is just started and after the test drive?

-Test the air conditioner, is it strong enough?
+Test the air conditioner: Is it strong enough?
 During the test drive, pay attention to the way the CVT transmission works.
-Are there any whining noises, vibrations, jerks or delays?
-Test drive for as long as you can, as some of the CVT issues may not be present when the transmission is cold.
+Are there any whining noises, vibrations, jerks or delays or loss of power?
+Test drive for as long as you can, because some CVT issues may only be obvious when the transmission is warmed up.
 If something doesn't feel right, test drive another Rogue to compare.
 Does the vehicle accelerate smoothly from a stop?
 Are there any noises when turning or when driving slow over bumps?
 Is the vehicle quiet at highway speeds?

-To know if the CVT fluid needs to be replaced, ask a dealer to check the fluid deterioration data with a scan tool.
+To see if the CVT fluid needs to be replaced, ask the dealer to check the fluid deterioration data with a scan tool.
 According to Nissan Service and Maintenance Guide for the 2010-2013 Rogue, if the deterioration data is more than 210,000, change the CVT fluid.
 A cabin air filter is recommended to be replaced every 15,000 miles.